Your Face Sounds Familiar Kids (Philippine TV series): Format

-Prize
+Prizes

 Every week, the weekly winner would receive a medal and cash prize worth ₱100,000, where half would be given to the winner's charity of choice.

 The grand prize was usually a trophy and a cash prize worth ₱1,000,000.
 Additional prizes such as a house and lot, tickets to a particular location and gadget showcases were also given to the champion but it varied per season.